podcamp/Action-HelmChartPublish/README.md

 - dockerhub-namespace: DockerHub namespace (defaults to username if empty).
 - dockerhub-path: Path segment under the namespace (default `charts`).

-Cosign (optional, keyless only):
+Cosign (optional, keyless only; global toggles only):
-- enable-cosign: If `true`, cosign will sign pushed OCI references (global default).
+- enable-cosign: If `true`, cosign will sign pushed OCI references.
-- enable-cosign-ghcr: Override for GHCR (true/false).
-Empty means inherit `enable-cosign`.
-- enable-cosign-dockerhub: Override for DockerHub (true/false).
-Empty means inherit `enable-cosign`.
 - cosign-annotations: Optional comma-separated annotations for cosign (key=value,key2=value2).
 - cosign-args: Optional extra arguments to pass to `cosign sign` and `cosign attest`.
-- enable-cosign-attest: If `true`, cosign will create an attestation (global default).
+- enable-cosign-attest: If `true`, cosign will create an attestation.
-- enable-cosign-attest-ghcr: Override for GHCR attestation (true/false).
-Empty means inherit `enable-cosign-attest`.
-- enable-cosign-attest-dockerhub: Override for DockerHub attestation (true/false).
-Empty means inherit `enable-cosign-attest`.
 - cosign-attest-type: Predicate type for cosign attest (default `application/vnd.in-toto+json`).
 - cosign-attest-predicate: Inline JSON/YAML predicate for attestation (optional).
 - cosign-attest-predicate-path: Path to a predicate file (takes precedence over inline).

 Keyless notes:
 - Set `permissions: id-token: write` for the job so cosign can obtain an OIDC token.
-- For GHCR signatures, the action performs a `docker login ghcr.io` with the provided token; for DockerHub, it logs in with `dockerhub-username`/`dockerhub-password`.
+- For GHCR signatures, the action performs a `docker login ghcr.io` with the provided token (or `GITHUB_TOKEN`); for DockerHub, it logs in with `dockerhub-username`/`dockerhub-password`.
 - No private keys are needed or supported; cosign uses OIDC keyless flow.

 ## Outputs